bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 ## Transforming the System of Ordinary Differential Equations

-The system of ordinary differential equations (ODEs) in {eq}`eq:two-body-inertial-equation-of-motion` or {eq}`eq:two-body-inertial-components` is a second order system.
+The system of ordinary differential equations (ODEs) in @eq:two-body-inertial-equation-of-motion or @eq:two-body-inertial-components is a second order system.
 However, it can be transformed to a system of first-order ODEs by recognizing the acceleration as the first derivative of the velocity.
 Solving a first-order system is much simpler than solving a second-order system.

 We know that the system of equations requires the